wellenvogel/avnav-seatalk-remote-plugin/Readme.md

 1. Download the source code as a zip and unpack it into a directory /home/pi/avnav/data/plugins/seatalk-remote.
     In this case the name of the plugin will be user-setalk-remote.
 You can change the files and adapt it to your needs.

-1. Download the package provided ##TODO## or build your own package using buildPackage.sh (requires a linux machine with docker installed).
+1. Download the package provided in the releases section or build your own package using buildPackage.sh (requires a linux machine with docker installed).
 Install the package using the command
     ```
     sudo dpkg -i avnav-seatalk-remote-plugin...._all.deb
     ```